Their calculator Windows 10 has been ported to Linux and can be installed from the Canonical Snap Store.

 Although the Ubuntu distribution already has a calculator application, Uno Calculator shows us the power of multi-platform tools.

-Using these tools, developers can develop applications in one platform and using the same base code, and port them to other platforms, such as Windows, Linux, macOS, and mobile devices.
+Using these tools, developers can develop in one and using the same code, and port them to other platforms, such as Windows, Linux, macOS, and mobile devices.

 As Linux grows in popularity, and Microsoft does not seem to be as hostile as it once was, we will probably see more Windows applications ported to Linux to entice users to change operating systems.